Mycol-Cara/Assignment2-OSStarterCode-Mik/README.md

 A BREAD web app tool to manage a vehicle rental system.
 The Program is written in C#.

+## Features
+Database management for vehicles and their journies, services and fuel purchases using the BREAD approach (Browse, Read, Edit, Add, Delete).

+Program has both mySQL load and save, and text file (JSON) load and save for all data fields.

+A basic user can browse the vehicle list, select vehicles to view their details and create journies they would like to rent a vehicle for.
+The program is missing a customer database, but the journies can have status changed from unpaid to paid using fake admin details in this version (Admin1, Password1).
+The cost is calculated and limits are placed on Journies for rent:
+  -1 Journey per car per day.
+  -Cannot journey when vehicle service required.
+  -Cannot rent a journey before the makeYear of the vehicle -Cannot journey more than 500KM at once

+Using the admin tools vehicle histories for a selected vehicle are viewable and may be editted, added or deleted Histories include services, journies and fuel purchases.

+## Prerequisites
+Visual studio with C# and mySQL (see Installation below)

 ## Installing
 ### STEP 1: Create MySQL database and User